danielebedini/ML_project/README.md

 For the final cup model, it takes about 1 minute, because it is an ensemble of 10 models, based on the selected one.

-These number refers to an Apple Silicon M1 and M2, with a NumPy version that exploits GPU accelleration.
+These numbers refers to an Apple Silicon M1 and M2, with a NumPy version that exploits GPU accelleration.